YafeiannWang/optimal-tune-algorithm/README.md

 Run the generate_data.py file for generating sythetic data.

 Run the OT.py file for learning the estimated graph.

-Run the metrics.py file for estimating the estimated graph by SID and AuPR indicators.
 ### Publication
 Wang Y, Liu J. Learning nonparametric DAGs with incremental information via high-order HSIC[J]. arXiv preprint arXiv:2308.05969, 2023.